tajmone/alan-pb/adventures/demos/README.md

 In order to keep related assets grouped under same-named files, the original `logo.png` image from _Saviour_ was renamed to `saviour.png`, and its `Show` statement in `saviour.alan` (L&nbsp;1354) was adapted accordingly.

 Besides these changes, which are merely aesthetic and organizational, the source code of the original adventures wasn't altered in any meaningful way.

+# Building

+    rake :demos

+For testing this repository, we need that each adventure is compiled with and without the `-debug` and `-pack` options, in turn.

+Therefore, the Rake task will compile each source adventure three times, invoking the ALAN compiler with different options, then rename the generated storyfiles (`.a3c`) and resource files (`.a3r`) according to the following convention:

+- `<adventure>_DBG.a3c`/`.a3r` — compiler option `-debug`
+- `<adventure>_PACK.a3c`/`.a3r` — compiler option `-pack`
+- `<adventure>.a3c`/`.a3r` — no compiler options

+# Adding New Adventures

+Rake will auto-detect and handle any `*.alan` source found in this folder, so new source adventures can be added without having to tweak the `Rakefile`.
+But any source adventure that imports external ALAN modules (`.i`) will have to do so using absolute paths, since Rake will use the same compiler options for each adventure, so there's no way to specify an `-include <path>` command line option for specific adventures.

 # Credits